Original plant, new foliage appears end of April

 Every May Syringa vulgaris ‘Weston’s Rainbow’ reliably produces striking new growth shoots in tones of bronze, yellow, orange and pink, creating a unique color splash for several weeks.
 As its flowers open the bright foliage colors start to fade, and as its single blue flowers finish their bloom, the leaves become “normal” green for the remainder of the summer.
 The flowers are typical for the species in size, color and form, creating a distinct contrast with the foliage until they are in full bloom.
 The original plant, along with all those we’ve propagated, has never produced suckers.

 We rooted a few cuttings in the 1990’s but never added it to our main propagation line.
-In 2005 I recognized that this plant deserved to be more widely used.
-I registered the cultivar with the International Lilac Society:
+In 2005 we recognized that this plant deserved to be more widely used, and registered the cultivar with the International Lilac Society:

 "Syringa vulgaris L. ‘Weston's Rainbow’ was registered 15 August 2005, by R. Wayne